dthuesen/rock-paper-scissors/README.md

 ## Styling

 The game app has a mor or less individual styling on top of Angular Material 2.
 But if you want you can also download an un-styled version from branch "without_styling".
+But I think it is not the 'story' because routing was implemented with styling.
+So the entrance page (home) will maybe not be available.
+But on that page you miss only a headline and a button. ;)

+## Routes

+A router is implemented to navigate from the entrance page to the game.
+It is only a simple routerLink navigation.

 ---

-# Some insights about my way to the current outcome
+# Some insights about my 'way' to the current outcome

 ## Ideas for implementing the logic